I'm No Angel (manga): Manga

+Written and illustrated by Ai Yazawa, I'm No Angel was serialized in Shueisha's shōjo manga magazine Ribon from the September 1991 to the November 1994 issues.
 Shueisha collected its chapters in eight tankōbon volumes, released from May 15, 1992, to March 15, 1995.
 The series was republished in a four-volume kanzenban edition in 2000, and a six-volume bunkoban edition from 2008 to 2009.
 A five-volume "reorganized" version was released in 2019.

-In October 2025, Viz Media announced that it had licensed the series for English-language publication that is set to debut in Q3 2026.
+In October 2025, Viz Media announced that it had licensed the series for English-language publication, publishing the kanzenban reprint of the series.
+The first volume was released on June 2, 2026.